Leah Culver: Career

-Culver went on to work as an engineer at Dropbox, where she and her team created a copy of a fictional Image compression algorithm called Pied Piper from the television series Silicon Valley.

-Leah Culver was CTO of Breaker, a content-discovery platform for podcasts, which she co-founded with Erik Berlin in 2016.
+Culver was CTO of Breaker, a content-discovery platform for podcasts, which she co-founded with Erik Berlin in 2016.
 In January 2021, Culver and the Breaker team joined Twitter to help build Twitter Spaces.
-The Breaker application was scheduled for shut down on January 15, 2021, but instead was taken over by Maple Media.
+The Breaker application was scheduled for shutdown on January 15, 2021, but instead was taken over by Maple Media.

 Culver was on the cover of MIT Technology Review in July 2008, was named among the Most Influential Women in Web 2.0 by Fast Company magazine in November 2008, was featured in the documentary The Startup Kids in 2012, and was among Girl Geek X's 30 Female CTOs to Watch list in 2019.